supercollider/supercollider.github.io/development/building-raspberrypi.md

   * `a.free`
   * `{1000000.do{2.5.sqrt}}.bench`  #benchmark: ~0.58 for rpi3, ~0.89 for rpi2, ~3.1 for rpi1
   * `a= {Mix(50.collect{RLPF.ar(SinOsc.ar)});DC.ar(0)}.play`  #benchmark
-  * `s.avgCPU`  #should show ~12.8% for rpi3, ~19% for rpi2 and ~73% for rpi1
+  * `s.avgCPU`  #should show ~12% for rpi3, ~19% for rpi2 and ~73% for rpi1
   * `a.free`
   * `0.exit`  #quit sclang
 3. `pkill jackd`  #quit jackd

 notes
 --
-* this also works on the original raspberry pi 1 model b but then change compiler flags to `"-mfpu=vfp -mfloat-abi=hard -march=armv6 -mtune=arm1176jzf-s"` (in two places). also create a swap file if you run out of memory and crash during compilation
+* this also works on the original raspberry pi 1 model b but then change compiler flags to `"-mfpu=vfp -mfloat-abi=hard -march=armv6 -mtune=arm1176jzf-s"` (in two places).
+* if compilation fails with errors it might just have run out of memory. just try running `make` again removing the `-j 4` flag or set up a swap file (more or less required for rpi1)
-* if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh, type `ssh-keygen -R raspberrypi.local` to reset
+* if you get `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!` when trying to ssh, type `ssh-keygen -R raspberrypi` to reset.
 * we need to use gcc 4.8.4 instead of the raspbian default 4.9.2. something with gcc 4.9 triggers sc to generate the dreaded atIdentityHash error at startup.
 * for lower latency, try with lower blocksizes when you start jackd.  try for example `-p512` and `-p128`.  tune downwards until you get dropouts and xruns (also watch cpu%).
 * soundcards i’ve tried include a cheap blue 3D sound (C-Media Electronics, Inc. Audio Adapter (Planet UP-100, Genius G-Talk)) and the aureon dual usb (TerraTec Electronic GmbH Aureon Dual USB).